textpattern/textpattern.github.io/faqs/textpattern-basic-tutorial.md

 Clearly the home page of our new Textpattern site is simply the page template `default` (plus status info).
 Let's add another page to the site.

 Back in the [Pages panel](https://docs.textpattern.io/administration/pages-panel), enter a page name `page2` and use the 'Duplicate' link again.
 You now have two identical page templates: `default` and `page2`.
-Add links to each page: in the “page2” template add...
+Add links to each page: in the “page2” template add…

 ~~~ html
 <a href="./">Home</a>
 ~~~

-...somewhere in the `<body>` and save.
-Now open the `default` page template by selecting its link in the list, and add...
+…somewhere in the `<body>` and save.
+Now open the `default` page template by selecting its link in the list, and add…

 ~~~ html
 <a href="./?s=page2">Page 2</a>
 ~~~

-...somewhere in the `<body>` and save.
+…somewhere in the `<body>` and save.

 There's one more task before we can see the new page.
 Switch to the [Sections panel](https://docs.textpattern.io/administration/sections-panel), and create and edit a new section called `page2`.
 In the 'Uses page' dropdown for this section, select `page2` and then press 'Save'.